 Often the pre-filter, a more coarse section that serves as a “first stage” for debris, traps them.
-In many cases after a large build-up you can vacuum off the dust and re-insert the filter for more use.
+In many cases after a large build-up, you can vacuum off the dust and re-insert the filter for more use.

-I’ve seen a good amount of success keeping dust under control and my home doesn’t require nearly as much cleaning as it once did!
+I’ve seen a good amount of success keeping dust under control and my home doesn’t need nearly as much cleaning as it once did!
 Additionally, I’ve noticed I don’t sneeze as much as I used to since using my purifier.

 Treating pet odors and dander